-Hardware Highlight: The Snag Nab-It
+Hardware Highlight: the Snag Nab-It

 Just ran into a scenario that reminded and motivated me to post a second “Hardware Highlight”.
 Once again, this falls squarely into the bucket of discovering that someone manufactures a little piece of (non-computer) hardware that just perfectly solves a particular problem, and it’s cheap!
 Once again, I’m not being paid to promote this.